 You can use our online compensation calculator to find out how much you could be owed for your injuries.

-What are common injuries?
+What are some common injuries?

 The most common injuries can happen in a second with dangerous injury, and dangerous machinery injuries can result in: